-3rd offense: Zero credit, (1) day suspension; parents notified.
+3rd offense: Zero credit, (1) day in school assignment

 There may be times when further action, by the administration, may be required as by rule #7, or #21.
 Repeated acts of cheating and plagiarizing may deny the student access to any and all academic honors and awards.